University of Nottingham: Other campuses

+The medical school is based at the Queen's Medical Centre, adjacent to University Park and linked to it by a footbridge.
+The medical school also has sites at the Royal Derby Hospital and Nottingham City Hospital.

+Sutton Bonington Campus, about 12 mi south of Nottingham, houses the school of biosciences, the school of veterinary medicine, and the main site of the university farm.
+In addition to 221 ha in Sutton Bonington, the farm also has a 160 ha site at Bunny Park and a 65 ha site at Clifton.

 King's Meadow Campus was established in 2005 on the former Central Independent Television Studios site on Lenton Lane.
-It mainly accommodates administrative functions, but also the Department of Manuscripts and Special Collections.
+In February 2025, the university announced its intention to sell the campus.
+It formerly accommodated administrative departments, most of which have now been transferred to other campuses.
+It is also the location of Manuscripts and Special Collections, which remains on the campus.
 A functioning television studio remains at the site, that continues to be rented to the film and television industry.

 Castle Meadow Campus is a 3.75-hectare site below Nottingham Castle, purchased by the university in 2021, having been previously owned by HMRC (HM Revenue and Customs).
 Existing buildings are to be refurbished with the campus planned to open from 2023.
+In November 2025, the university announced plans to sell the campus.